 Proverbs 1:5 - A wise [man] will hear, and will increase learning; and a man of understanding shall attain unto wise counsels.
+(KJV)

 Psalms 145:4 - One generation shall praise thy works to another, and shall declare thy mighty acts.
+(KJV)

 1 Peter 5:5-7 - Likewise, ye younger, submit yourselves unto the elder.
 Yea, all [of you] be subject one to another, and be clothed with humility: for God resisteth the proud, and giveth grace to the humble.
+(KJV)

 Psalms 71:18 - Now also when I am old and grayheaded, O God, forsake me not; until I have shewed thy strength unto [this] generation, [and] thy power to every one [that] is to come.
+(KJV)

 Seniors saints have seen life come and go.
 And pretty soon as I visit with them year by year, they come and go also.
-However, I can’t but think though some are gone, yet they are still here with me because I carry their memories.
+However, I can’t help but think though some are gone, they are still here with me because I carry their memories.
 Their memories have become my memories; we are woven together.
 My tapestry of life looks different than when I didn’t know them.
 They are the keys to our future.
 I am grateful.

 They all had one thing in common besides living in the same nursing home; it was their love for Christ and the love of the old hymns.
 So you guessed it!
 When I go to visit with them, we always sing hymn after hymn.
-No matter how immobile their bodies may be or how some make not remember me from week to week, they always remember the old hymns, word for word when the singing begins.
-It is so refreshing to see them when I come to visit them; usually they are always sleeping in their wheelchairs.
+No matter how immobile their bodies may be or how some do not remember me from week to week, they always remember the old hymns, word for word, when the singing begins.
+It is so refreshing to see them when I come to visit them; usually, they are always sleeping in their wheelchairs.
 But when the singing of the old hymns begins, they come to life and began to sing to the glory of the Lord.

-Now this is remarkable to me because, I have to have the songbook to remember the verses of the old hymns.
+This is remarkable to me because I have to have the songbook to remember the verses of the old hymns.
 But they have no problems remembering the verses.
 What a testament to their training and commitment to God.
 In the nursing home, they come from many different denominations of the Christian faith.
 But they all love Christ and have served him in some way or capacity in the church.
 When we are there, we are bound together by the love of Christ, the hearing of the written word, the singing, and Christian companionship.
 How sweet it is for brothers and sisters to dwell together in unity and the fellowship of Christ.
 Beautiful!

 What a joy they are to us!
 Because I love hearing their take on life, I often asked them, " What is the secret to their long life?"
 No matter which one I ask the question, they usually tell me it is the good Lord's business.
 Or another might tell me they don't know why God allowed them to stay so long on the earth, but they are grateful, and they have had a good life.